varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ### Create tables in DW databases

-BimlStudio provides the `Create Table Scripts` which should be applied to the databases to allow the BimlStudio project to build and output the SSIS packages that will be used to extract the data.
+BimlStudio provides the Create Table Scripts which should be applied to the databases to allow the BimlStudio project to build and output the SSIS packages that will be used to extract the data.

 ![EXT_AWLT_SRC Project](images/bfx-ssis-src-stg-psa-EXT-AWLT-SRC-Project.png)

-Note the `Source`, `Stage` and `Persistent Stage` Connections in the `EXT_AWLT_SRC` Project.
-The `RDV` database won't be used in this guide.
-(Clear or Drop the databases if required)
+Note the **Source**, **Stage** and **Persistent Stage** Connections in the `EXT_AWLT_SRC` Project.

 #### BimlStudio: Set BimlFlex Customer and Version (Open Bundle and Refresh Metadata)